 The retail industry is one of the most competitive in the world.
 A successful business must constantly analyze what might make them grow.
 By keeping up with trends around your niche market, and also considering your business specifically, one must take a holistic approach to improve a company’s performance.
-Each factor is often described as a key performance indicator, or, KPI.
+These factors are often described as retail key performance indicators or KPIs.

 There are hundreds of measurable KPIs but a handful of them are of particular importance across the vast realm of retail.
 These 10 important retail KPIs will help you understand how your business is performing.
 You’ll be able to see how certain factors connect and make adjustments to ensure your business is heading in the right direction.

 Understanding which KPIs are most important for your business to track is the first step.
 But you also need the right software to break down your sales and data.
 Even many small businesses have thousands of transactions and vast inventory counts, making it, at best, unrealistically time-consuming to analyze all of this by hand.
 Your retail point of sale software must be capable of presenting this data to you automatically in understandable and digestible ways.
 So consider each of the retail KPIs listed below and imagine how much easier business operations would be with a POS analytics and reporting that can compute each of these with a click of a button.

 Most would imagine that gross profit is a more important measure of success.
 But a company’s gross profit is entirely dependent on the size of the company in question.
 A major retailer’s gross profit might be 1,000 times that of a local boutique but the boutique could be a much more successful operation.

 Gross margin, however, is a more enlightening statistic.
 This KPI measures gross profit as a percent of gross sales.
 In other words, it takes the cost of goods sold (COGS) into account.

 How it’s useful: It helps determine reasonable markup prices.
 Adding additional factors into the equation – locations, categories, times – can provide even more insight into a business’s ideal strategy.